cockroachdb/docs/rfc/performance-best-practices.md

 # How will they read the document?

 - Skim: Go through it quickly to get a general idea of the content
-- Scan: Search for specific piece of information
+- Search: Search for specific piece of information

 # What is our purpose for the document?

 - Inform/Educate
 - Establish credibility

-# Unresolved questions